gram-js/gramjs/README.md

 check the `examples` folder for more info.

 ## Generate Session String
-To Generate Session String , Simply Run ` npx tgsession ` and Provide Required Details
+To generate session string , simply run ` npx tgsession ` and provide required details

 ## Using raw api
 Currently you can use any raw api function using `await client.invoke(new RequestClass(args))` .